mtking2/eso-font-changer/README.md

 	- C:\Program Files (x86)\Zenimax Online\The Elder Scrolls Online\game\client\slugfont.exe
 	- C:\Steam\steamapps\common\Zenimax Online\The Elder Scrolls Online\game\client\slugfont.exe
 4. Run FontChanger/fonts/slug.bat
-	- This will automatically generate .slug files for all the fonts in the ttfs folder and update `FontChanger_Options.lua`
+	- This will automatically generate .slug files for all the fonts in the ttfs folder and update `CustomFontOptions.lua`
 5. Load up the game or run `/reloadui` to see the new fonts in the options menu